Speedy (Mia Dearden): Fictional character biography

-After Connor's rescue, Mia moves to London to pursue a romance with Dodger, although she eventually returns from London, having broken up with Dodger since she found him 'snogging' the actress Emma Watson.
-She returns just in time to save Black Canary during a battle and to witness Ollie leaving.
-She returns in a costume of black with black arrows, differentiating her from the green costume that Ollie wears and the red that Roy sports as Red Arrow.
+While searching the world alongside Black Canary and Green Arrow for Connor Hawke, who was kidnapped by the League of Assassins after an attack on Green Arrow, Dearden met and became attracted to a young British vigilante known as Dodger.
+Throughout the mission, Speedy and Dodger worked together, this partnership culminating in Dodger asking Dearden out on a date.
+After Connor's rescue, Dearden moved to London to pursue a romance with Dodger; however, the two eventually broke up and Dearden returned to the United States.
+She returned in a black costume, visually differentiating her from Green Arrow and Red Arrow (the new alias of Roy Harper).

-During the Blackest Night storyline, Mia briefly travels to Coast City with Connor in order to fight off the Black Lantern invasion.
-She and Connor rescue Dinah from Ollie, who had been transformed into a Black Lantern by Nekron.
-They return to Star City following the end of Blackest Night.
+During the Blackest Night storyline, Speedy briefly traveled to Coast City with Connor in order to fight off the Black Lantern invasion.
+She and Connor rescued Black Canary from Green Arrow, who had been transformed into a Black Lantern by Nekron.
+They returned to Star City following the end of Blackest Night.

-During the events of Justice League: Cry for Justice, Mia is babysitting Roy Harper's daughter Lian, but is called away when the Electrocutioner is sighted planting bombs created by Prometheus in Star City, which are intended to move Star City to an alternate universe.
+During the events of Justice League: Cry for Justice, Dearden is babysitting Roy Harper's daughter Lian, but is called away when the Electrocutioner is sighted planting bombs, created by Prometheus, in Star City, which are intended to move Star City to an alternate universe.
 The bombs, however, do not teleport the city but instead begin destroying it.
-To Mia's horror, the bombs destroy their home and kill Lian.
+To Dearden's horror, the bombs destroy their home and kill Lian.
 This leads directly to the storyline of Rise and Fall.

-In the Rise and Fall storyline, Mia helps out Green Arrow after the Justice League attempts to capture him for killing Prometheus.
-While Green Arrow distracts the League, Mia kidnaps the Electrocutioner and brings him to their hideout beneath Star City.
-Though Mia begs Green Arrow for the chance to kill Electrocutioner, he convinces her that killing is not the answer, and takes Electrocutioner into custody.
-Following Electrocutioner's arrest, Mia attends Lian's funeral alongside a number of prominent heroes, including her former teammates from the Teen Titans.
-During the service, Mia is attacked by Roy, who angrily blames her for getting Lian killed.
-Though Ravager intervenes and eventually causes Roy to leave, Mia is left visibly shaken by his accusations.
+In Rise and Fall, Speedy helps out Green Arrow after the Justice League attempts to capture him for killing Prometheus.
+While Green Arrow distracts the League, Speedy kidnaps the Electrocutioner and brings him to their hideout beneath Star City.
+Though Speedy begs Green Arrow for the chance to kill Electrocutioner, he convinces her that murder is not the answer, and takes Electrocutioner into custody.
+Following Electrocutioner's arrest, Dearden attends Lian's funeral alongside a number of prominent heroes, including her former teammates from the Teen Titans.
+During the service, Mia is attacked by Harper, who angrily blames her for Lian's death.
+Though Ravager intervenes and eventually causes Harper to leave, Dearden is left visibly shaken by his accusations.

-Alongside Damian Wayne and a group of other ex-Titans, Mia aids the then-current team of Teen Titans during their battle against Superboy-Prime and the Legion of Doom.
+Alongside Damian Wayne and a group of other ex-Titans, Speedy aids the then-current team of Teen Titans during their battle against Superboy-Prime and the Legion of Doom.
 During the battle, she and Ravager work together to successfully take down Persuader.